-HISTORY: A focus on cross-cutting historical thinking skills (ie: change, continuity, perspective) that will be measured through writing tasks in CP and AP courses using a consistent department rubric.
+HISTORY: A focus on thinking and writing skills with a continued focus on cross-cutting historical thinking skills (ie: change, continuity, perspective).

 WORLD LANGUAGE: Increased student output in writing and speaking measured by revised speaking and writing rubrics at all levels.